allegheny-college-cmpsc-481-spring-2020/module-1/README.md

 ### Writing

 All reports should be turned in using Markdown files extant in the `writing` directory of this repository.
-As stipulated in the [role definition document], the writer should spearhead the effort.
+As stipulated in the Syllabus [in the course-materials repository](https://github.com/allegheny-college-cmpsc-481/course-materials), the writer should spearhead the effort.
 However, this does not mean that they alone should complete it.
 These reports require input and contribution from the entire group.

 ### Surveys